Glocal Perspectives in Iberian Studies

 Descrizione del progetto

-The project focuses on the complex and ever changing concept of identity in Iberian context, integrated by constantly evolving elements; a rather dynamic notion experiencing nonstop development.
-So, it studies the circumstances determining the (re)definition of the identity profile –that is to say, the process of its construction, deconstruction and reconstruction–.
-Such circumstances can be identified with: the historical and socio-political roots (e.g. history and extreme events, such as the loss of independence and the disappearance of the country from the map); the redefinition of the identity during the phase of resumption (e.g. after a period of external influence), which has different connotations in each scope; the existence of a socio-cultural and political context facilitating the process of identity reconstruction; or, in other words, the propitious conditions that promote cultural renaissance and play a decisive role in this process, developed through the assumption, re-elaboration and re-expression of significant elements and events in the history and culture of a people; the overcoming of the idealistic vision of the 19th century romantic nationalism when rebuilding identity, replaced by greater realism, pragmatism and concreteness, based on a critical analysis of history; and the constant evolution determined by the actual dymanic between local and global tendencies, which generates a 'glocal' dimension.
+The project focuses on the complex and ever changing concept of identity in Iberian context, integrated by constantly evolving elements.
+This is indeed a rather dynamic notion, experiencing nonstop development.
+That is why the project studies the circumstances determining the (re)definition of the identity profile –i.e., the process of its construction, deconstruction and reconstruction–.
+Such circumstances can be identified with: the historical and socio-political roots (e.g. history and extreme events); the redefinition of the identity during the phase of resumption (e.g. after a period of crisis), which has different connotations in each area; the existence of a socio-cultural and political context facilitating the process of identity reconstruction; the propitious conditions that promote cultural renaissance and play a decisive role in this process, developed through the assumption, re-elaboration and re-expression of significant elements and events in the history and culture of a community; the overcoming of the idealistic vision of the 19th century romantic nationalism when rebuilding identity, replaced by realism, pragmatism and concreteness, based on a critical analysis of history; and the constant evolution determined by the actual dymanic between local and global tendencies, which generates a 'glocal' dimension.

 All this becomes even more complex considering the dialectic between ‘centre’ and ‘periphery’, two concepts that refer not only to geographical position but also involve ideological dynamics, socio-political and economic balances, cultural codes that are constantly defined through the tension between the immobility supported by the hegemony of dominant groups (thus, defined ‘majority’) and the dynamism promoted by subordinate groups (identified as ‘minority’).
-Therefore, the notion of ‘peripheral’ (that is, a minority group) can be synthesised taking advantage of three paramount aspects: the existence and manifestation of collective consciousness; the elaboration of socio-political questions and concerns; the dialectic between its own system (peripheral or minority) and the other system (central or majority), which according to historical contexts can be or can become collaborative, extraneous, tense, conflictive.
-These relationships are characterised by constant mobility: in fact, both concepts of ‘peripheral’ and ‘minority’ indicate a role that can be temporary; that is to say, the potentially transitory conditions of a group that is excluded from the majority group, regardless of its number, or it is included in a subordinate relationship regarding the mechanism that determines the hegemonic group.
+The notion of ‘peripheral’ (that is, a minority group) can be synthesised taking advantage of three aspects: the existence and manifestation of collective consciousness; the elaboration of socio-political questions and concerns; the dialectic between its own system (peripheral or minority) and the other system (central or majority), which according to historical contexts can be or can become collaborative, extraneous, tense, conflictive.
+These relationships are characterised by constant mobility: both concepts of ‘peripheral’ and ‘minority’ indicate a role that can be temporary, depending on the transitory conditions of a group that is excluded from the majority group, regardless of its number, or it is included in a subordinate relationship regarding the mechanism that determines the hegemonic group.
 Hence, it is a fluid mechanism that is subject to constant variation, influences the system and can modify it.

-Therefore, the (re)construction of identity will also be defined especially in cultural production.
-In order to understand its functioning, it will be necessary to study the context that generates it and the intertext that holds it.
-In addition, particularly in the dialectic between national identities and global trends, it needs to be stressed that the elements involved, such as cultural peculiarity and universal openness, are complementary factors and they are not opposed or antithetical, as they renew intercultural dialogue and consolidate the distinctive identity elements that participate in the process of universalisation.This mechanism feeds both forces, which are revealed to be correlative and interdependent and not alien or contrasting.
+Therefore, the (re)construction of identity is also defined by cultural production.
+That is why it is necessary to study the context that generates it and the intertext that holds it.
+Especially in the dialectic between national identities and global trends, it needs to be stressed that the elements involved (e.g., cultural peculiarity and universal openness) are complementary factors and they are not opposed or antithetical, as they renew intercultural dialogue and consolidate the distinctive identity elements that participate in the process of universalisation.This mechanism feeds both forces, which are correlative and interdependent and not alien or contrasting.
 Thus, culture, in all its manifestations, reflects these mechanisms and their complexity, whose analysis is essential for the deepening of the topic.
-It will then be a question of studying the peculiar identity factors, which characterize the cultural expressions in the contemporary Iberian context from some fundamental interrelated perspectives.
-The approach to studying the nature and phenomenology of the identity expression permits the realisation of its analysis articulating it on complementary plans, in order to delineate the iridescent identity profile deeply rooted in the communities of reference.
-In the plural Iberic field this means taking into consideration all different linguistic cultural components that integrate it, which moreover constantly hybridise and evolve themselves.
+The project studies the identity factors which characterize the cultural expressions in the contemporary Iberian context from some fundamental interrelated perspectives.
+The analysis of the nature and phenomenology of the identity expression permits to identify its articulation on complementary plans, in order to delineate an identity profile deeply rooted in the communities of reference.
+In the plural Iberic area this means taking into consideration all different linguistic and cultural components that integrate it, which moreover constantly hybridise and evolve themselves.

 Risultati e pubblicazioni